In-Game-Collectables/IGC_UE4/README.md

     * Dimensions of render width & height
 * Extra Actors
     * Any extra actors that should be rendered out with the Actor

+Rendering:
+* Brightness
+    * Brightness multiplier for render outputs
+* Contrast
+    * To adjust contrast for render outputs
+* Desaturation
+    * To lower colour saturation of render outputs

 ## Notes
 * The Capturer will render out attached Actor, the Actor's children and and *Extra Actors*